Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity measurements: Problem Formulation and Background

 The problem is, thus, to estimate the unknown vehicle positions $x(t) = \{x_i(t) : i \in \mathcal{V} \}$ given a dataset of measurements

 A common assumption is to model distance noise with a Gaussian distribution of zero mean and variances $\sigma_{ij}^2$ and $\varsigma_{ik}^2$, for node-node and node-anchor edges, respectively.
-Bearing noise is better represented by a von Mises-Fisher distribution, specifically developed for directional data, with mean direction zero and concentration parameter $ \varkappa_{ij}$ and $\lambda_{ik}$, for node-node and node-anchor edges, respectively.
-With the additional assumption of independent and identically distributed noise, the maximum likelihood estimator is given by the solution of the optimization problem
+Bearing noise is better represented by a von Mises-Fisher distribution, specifically developed for directional data, with mean direction zero and concentration parameter $ \varkappa_{ij}$ and $\lambda_{ik}$, for node-node and node-anchor edges, respectively. {Since we assume that nodes have two distinct devices for bearing and range measurements, we assume that the noise is uncorrelated between them.
+Therefore,} with the additional assumption of independent and identically distributed noise, the maximum likelihood estimator is given by the solution of the optimization problem where the functions are given as